 A Certificate of Completion will be awarded at the traditional Radiologic Technology Certification ceremony to all students who have successfully completed the entire program curriculum.
 The class representatives will plan for this ceremony.
 A faculty member may assist with the preparations.
 The faculty will attend the ceremony as guests of the graduates.
-In no way the program or the District is responsible for such an off-district event.
+In no way is the program nor the District responsible for such an off-district event.